MyGollyGosh/Python-Portfolio/README.md

 ### Financial Data Analysis

 This project pulls financial data using the Yahoo Finance API, saves it to CSV, converts it to a SQLite database, and executes SQL queries to analyze the data.
-  - Utilises libraries such as yfinance, pandas and sqlite
+  - Utilises libraries such as yfinance, pandas, os and sqlite
   - Saves data to CSV for easy storage, retrival and querying
   - Converts data to SQLite database for efficient querying
   - Executes SQL queries to show full functionality